ChillarAnand/avilpage.com/2022/11/common-crawl-laptop-extract-subset.md

 Depending on the file size, duckdb takes 10-15 seconds to process a single file.
 With this single command, entire index can be processed in an hour.
 We can also parallelize the process for faster results.

 ### Conclusion

-With this script, we can extract a subset of index from CC in < 3 hours.
+With this single command, we can extract any subset of index from CC in < 3 hours.
 In the upcoming posts, let's see how we can fetch the data from WARC files using this index and do further data processing.

 [^common-crawl]: [https://commoncrawl.org](https://commoncrawl.org)